 It is recommended that this process be adopted for software updates that occur after registration, including OTA updates.
 This would require the following steps for when an update is under the control of an OEM:

-The OEM assesses whether a software update will affect the approval of a vehicle’s type approved systems and documents the result.
+The OEM assesses whether a software update will affect direct or indirect the approvals of a vehicle’s type approved systems and document the result.

-If the update will not affect any type approved systems they may conduct the update without need to contact a type approval authority
+If the update will not affect any type approved systems they may conduct the update without need to contact the technical service or thetype approval authority

-If an update may or will affect one or more type approved systems, then the OEM contacts a relevant type approval body to seek an extension or new type approval for the affected systems.
+If an update may or will affect one or more type approved systems, then the OEM contacts the technical service and the type approval authority to seek an extension or new type approval for the affected systems.
 Where an extension or new type approval is granted, registration of it is conducted according to national laws.
-The declaration of conformance is updated to reflect the new status of the whole vehicle type approval.
-The status of the software on a vehicle is updated to reflect the new status of its type approval.
+The vehicle information shall be updated after the installation of the new software to reflect the new status of the whole vehicle type approval.

 Note: further explanation to 1) to 4) above; highlight what is already existing and what should be amended/newly introduced; consider comments in explanations